Holiday Break & Homeschooling

 Winter Holidays Around the World

-This unit study workbook great for 6-12 and is packed with activities and challenges, with map work, atlas work, reading and response passages, exploring cultures and languages, crafts, coloring, recipes, and more:
+This Winter unit study is great for 6-12 and is packed with activities and challenges, with map work, atlas work, reading and response passages, exploring cultures and languages, crafts, coloring, recipes, and more:

 World Religion Book Recommendations: